sencer/i3-notifier/README.md

   by, for example, the application that is sending the notification and the subject.
 This is highly configurable.
-(No docs at the moment, but see the bin/i3-notifier and how it configures to match a number different notification categories by new classes that inherit Config)
+(No docs at the moment, but see the bin/i3-notifier and how it configures to match a number different notification categories by new classes that inherit Config; also see the comments in i3notifier/config.py)
 - Allows bulk delete of notifications in a category.
 - Implements "default" action.
 - Shows icons.